svlad-90/livelooping/README.md

   ![Korg Kaoss Pad 3+](./md/kp3+.png)

   The project consists of the 3 logical devices:
-  - 1 instance of the "looper" device.
+  - 1 instance of the "LooperMux" device.
 This device is in control of the recorded tracks.
   - 2 instances of the "input controller" devices.
 Each instance can be used to process one audio input channgel.
 E.g. I'm using one of such devices for mic, and the other for synthesizer.

   Each device is controlled by a separate instance of the **Korg Kaoss Pad 3+** - https://www.korg.com/us/products/dj/kaoss_pad_kp3_plus/